ActuallySin/DownloadSort/README.md

 Install dependencies using `poetry install`

 ## Configuration
+New with this Version:
-Paths and file types can be edited in the [config.yml](./settings/config.yml) file
+- Configuration can be done through the gui.
+- NOTE: The GUI is still experimental and may break,